Angelo Badalamenti, the composer behind the Twin Peaks theme, has died

 In his lifetime, the Brooklyn-born composer worked with musicians such as Nina Simone, David Bowie, Paul McCartney, Shirley Bassey, Marianne Faithfull, Liza Minnelli, Pet Shop Boys and LL Cool J.

 As a child, Badalamenti grew up listening to Italian opera with his family.
-He began piano lessons at eight years old and went on to earn a Bachelor’s and Master’s degree from the Manhattan School of Music.
+He began piano lessons at eight years old and went on to earn bachelor’s and master’s degrees from the Manhattan School of Music.

 His big break came in 1986 when he was asked to help Isabella Rossellini sing “Blue Velvet” for Lynch’s iconic film.